2010 Winter Paralympics: Marketing

-The games
+The Games

-Opening ceremonies
+Ceremonies

-With a theme of "One inspires many," the opening ceremony featured over 5000 local performers.
-Fifteen-year-old snowboarder Zach Beaumont, who is an amputee, was the final torch bearer and lit the Games Cauldron.
-The 2 hours live ceremony was produced by Vancouver-based Patrick Roberge Productions Inc.
+With a theme of "One Inspires Many," the opening ceremony featured over 5000 local performers and took place at BC Place.
+Fifteen-year-old snowboarder Zachary Beaumont, who is an amputee, was the final torchbearer and lit the Paralympic cauldron.
+The 2-hour live ceremony was produced by Vancouver-based Patrick Roberge Productions Inc.

+The closing ceremony occurred outdoors at Whistler Olympic Park and featured a 2014 Winter Paralympics handover segment, which was held in Sochi, Russia.
+The Paralympic flame was extinguished during the ceremony.

 Participating nations

 Forty-four National Paralympic Committees (NPCs) entered athletes at the 2010 Winter Paralympics.
 This was an increase of five from the 39 represented at the 2006 Winter Paralympics.
 The number in parentheses indicates the number of participants from each NPC.

 A total of 506 athletes participated in the Games.
 This is an increase from the 476 athletes who participated in 2006.

 Argentina and Romania took part in the Winter Paralympic Games for the first time, as did Bosnia and Herzegovina.
 All three have previously participated in several editions of the Summer Paralympics.
 Serbia also made its Winter Paralympics début as a distinct NPC, following its split with Montenegro.

 Despite the overall increase of delegates and athletes, Latvia, which participated in Turin for the 2006 Winter Paralympics, did not send athletes to Vancouver.